 Perched on stilts among the treetops are the Tree House Villas - secluded, private island hideaways

 The Maldives has a tropical climate distinguished by two seasons, or monsoons: the dry northeast monsoon from December to March, and the wet southwestern monsoon from May to November, with more strong winds and rain.
 April is a transitional period noted for clear water and heat.
 The temperature remains remarkably consistent at around 30°C.

 February to April is the hottest period and resorts are almost all operating at capacity during this period.
 Mid-December to early January comes at even more of a premium due to Christmas and New Year and prices are even higher.
-Easter and the Italian vacation week in August also attract peak prices at most resorts.
+Easter and the Italian holiday week in August also attract peak prices at most resorts.

 Storms are more likely from May to November, though it’s still warm, skies can be cloudy and the humidity is higher.
 This is the low season, with fewer people and lower prices, with the exception of August.